xyteh/Coursera_Capstone/README.md

   Scrap data from Wikipedia with BeautifulSoup, plot geospatial data on map with Folium, cluster and segment data with K-means clustering.

 3. Battle of Neighborhoods.ipynb
-  This project aims to provide recommendation to help travellers to decide where to stay when they travel to Hong Kong.
+  This project aims to provide recommendations to help travellers to decide where to stay when they travel to Hong Kong.